vrapolinario/Web-App-Routing-Windows-Containers/README.md

 ## How to use

-To get stareted, run the CreateAKSWebAppRouting.ps1 script.
+To get started, run the CreateAKSWebAppRouting.ps1 script.
 You can run it from:

 - Azure Cloud Shell.
   - In this case, you can run the script as-is.
 - You can also run it from any PowerShell session.
 In this case, you'll need to change:
   - Uncomment the line #5 to properly log in to Azure from PowerShell.
   - Install OpenSSL on your machine to generate the SSL Certificate to be used.

 For questions, comments, and feedback, feel free to reach out to me: